-Proposed Proposed Maximum Maximum Amount Of Title Of Each Class Of Amount To Be Offering Price Aggregate Registration Securities To Be Registered Registered (1)(2) Per Unit(3) Offering Price(3) Fee(3) Common stock, par value \$.001 per share 7,269,366 shares \$ 5.53 \$ 40,199,593.98 \$ 1,234.13
+Title of Each Class of Securities to be Registered Amount to be Registered ^{(1) (2)} Proposed Maximum Offering Price Per Unit (3) Proposed Maximum Aggregate Offering Price (3) Amount of Registration Fee (3) Common stock, par value \$.001 per share 5,683,291 shares \$1.89 \$10,741,419.99 \$599.37

-- (1) There is also being registered hereunder an indeterminate number of additional shares of common stock as shall be issuable pursuant to Rule 416 to prevent dilution resulting from stock splits, stock dividends or similar transactions. - (2) Includes 1,359,317 shares of common stock issuable upon the exercise of outstanding warrants. - (3) Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457 of the Securities Act based upon a \$5.53 per share average of high and low prices of the Registrant's common stock on the NASDAQ Capital Market on February 23, 2007.
+(1) There is also being registered hereunder an indeterminate number of additional shares of common stock as shall be issuable pursuant to Rule 416 to prevent dilution resulting from stock splits, stock dividends or similar transactions.

+(2) Includes 2,910,954 shares of common stock issuable upon the exercise of outstanding warrants.

+(3) Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457 of the Securities Act based upon a \$1.89 per share average of high and low prices of the registrant's common stock on the Nasdaq Capital Market on September 21, 2009.

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the
+The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the registration statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.